Alex Sarkisian: Biography

 Of Armenian descent, Sarkisian was born in Istanbul, Turkey.
 Having entered the United States through Ellis Island, his family settled in the steel mill area of Northwest Indiana.
 Sarkisian excelled both academically and athletically while in high school and following graduation from high school he entered the United States Army and served as a Judo instructor.

 He later enrolled at Northwestern University, where he played both sides of the ball as a center and linebacker and averaged over 57 minutes a game during his entire career at Northwestern.

 In is junior year, Sarkisian received many honors in the nation and was touted as a first team All-American for his upcoming senior year.
 His senior year Sarkisian was chosen to be the Northwestern captain.
 His coach, Bob Voigts, remembered Sarkisian's great leadership with this story: "We were playing the eighth ranked Minnesota Gopher team with future Hall of Famers Leo Nomellini, Clayton Tonnemaker and Bud Grant and fell behind 16-0.
-Sarkisiancalled the players together and said we were going to win!!
+Sarkisian called the players together and said we were going to win!!
 We came back to beat a great Minnesota team 19-16."
 Voigts went on to say, "Sarky was the finest leader he had ever seen and was the best player he ever coached."

 In his senior year, Sarkisian was chosen as an All-American on both offense and defense.
 He was chosen as a First Team All-American linebacker in 1948 and was chosen as the Second Team All-American center that same year.
 He was named All-American by the Associated Press, Central Press Association, International Press, The New York Sun, Newspaper Enterprise Association, The Sporting News, United Press and numerous other publications.
-He was voted First Team Big Nine by all publications and was described as "The Greatest Standout Of The Entire Eleven First Team Members" of The Big Nine by the Milwaukee Sentinel Journal newspaper. {Milwaukee Sentinel Journal November 22,1948} He was also chosen as the United States Armenian athlete of the year in 1948.
+He was voted First Team Big Nine by all publications and was described as "The Greatest Standout Of The Entire Eleven First Team Members" of The Big Nine by the Milwaukee Sentinel Journal newspaper. {Milwaukee Sentinel Journal November 22, 1948} He was also chosen as the United States Armenian athlete of the year in 1948.
 Sarkisian was also lauded in many magazines and publications ranging from The Sporting News to The Christian Science Monitor to The Football News.